Liverpool Population on the Rise

 According to recent reports, the Liverpool population has experienced an immense rise in the past decade, specifically in the city centre.
-When crunching down on numbers in the Liverpool population, 2017’s figure of 29,060 was double that of the previous 15,271 people living in the centre of Liverpool in 2006, meaning Liverpool has the fastest-growing city centre of recent years.
+When breaking down the numbers of the Liverpool population, 2017’s figure of 29,060 was double that of the previous 15,271 people living in the centre of Liverpool in 2006, meaning Liverpool has been the fastest-growing city centre in recent years.
 So we know that the city centre of Liverpool has seen an increase, but what is the population of Liverpool as a whole, and what do national statistics reveal about how it has grown?
 Let’s explore the ways that Liverpool’s population is increasing and the reasons behind this.

-How High Were Levels of Growth for the Population of Liverpool 2018?
+How High Are Levels of Growth for the Population of Liverpool 2023?

 The Liverpool University Population and Young Demographic Is Driving Growth